-This creamy stovetop Bacon and Pesto Macaroni and Cheese with grape tomatoes, homemade basil pesto, smoked gouda, and cheddar cheese is an ode to farmer’s markets and can be ready for dinner in under an hour.
+This creamy stovetop Pesto Mac and Cheese with bacon, tomatoes, basil pesto, smoked gouda, and cheddar cheese is an ode to farmer’s markets and can be ready for dinner in under an hour.

 - 1/2 pound (8 ounces) uncooked elbow macaroni